spring-attic/sqoop-job/README.md

 # Sqoop Job Task Application
+PLEASE NOTE: This project is no longer actively developed.

 To learn more about this application and the supported properties, please review the following link.